 ● Patients with previous ischemia

-● Patients with a high risk of developing anterior segment ischemia
+● Patients at high risk of developing anterior segment ischemia

-● Patients incompatible with the risks associated with anaesthesia
+● Patients incompatible with the risks associated with anesthesia

-● Cases in which the condition is variable or unstable
+● When the condition is variable or unstable

-● Patients suffering from other health problems including infections or tumors around the eyes region
+● Patients with other health problems, including infections around the eyes or tumors

-● Patients must understand the risks associated with strabismus surgery and the possibility that further procedures may be required.
+Patients should understand the risks associated with strabismus surgery and that further procedures may be necessary.

-A thorough eye examination is necessary before the strabismus surgery or strabismus treatment is set to begin.
-Patients must provide the eye doctor with any information available relating to the patient’s condition, including diagnosis, previous surgical procedures, and preoperative measures.
+A thorough eye examination is necessary before the strabismus surgery, or strabismus treatment is set to begin.
+Patients should provide the eye doctor with any information relating to their medical condition, including diagnosis, previous surgical procedures, preoperative measures, and medications they use.
 The doctor will perform his own tests and then formulate a surgical plan to treat the condition.

-Local anaesthesia is usually used for strabismus surgery.
-The surgeon must take several factors into consideration before proceeding with the surgery, including the patient’s age, the location of the damaged muscles and the angle of strabismus.
-Several muscles may be operated on during one procedure.
+Strabismus surgery is usually performed under local anesthesia.
+The eye surgeon considers several factors before starting and proceeding with the surgery, including the patient's age, the location of the damaged muscles, and the angle of strabismus.
+Several muscles affected by strabismus may be operated on during one procedure.
 Strabismus surgery can be broken down into two main types of procedures: reducing surgery or intensifying surgery.
-This means that the muscles that control the eye are either strengthened or weakened in order to achieve the desired result.
-Strabismus surgery lasts only a few hours and patients usually leave the hospital on the same day.
+This means that the muscles controlling the eye are strengthened or weakened to achieve the desired result.
+Strabismus surgery takes only a few hours, and patients usually leave the hospital on the same day.y.